Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/contexthandler/_index.md

 ### Uses Policy Information Point

 Context handler uses instance data from storage and role data for the subject.

-The authorization component uses request information from PIP for roles and PIP for resources.
+The authorization component request this information from PIP for roles and PIP for resources.

 This is described in the [pip section](../pip)